JeremyTigera/KubeADM-CalicoCloud/README.md

 # KubeADM-CalicoCloud
 Install Docker + Kubernetes + Calico Cloud (ESXi/Ubuntu/OnPrem)

-In this exercise we need 3 Linux nodes freshly installed, updated that are on the same network.
+In this exercise we need 3 Linux nodes freshly installed, updated and that are on the same network.
-They can be located on any hypervisor (Hyper-V, ESXi, VirtualBox etc.).
+They can be located on any hypervisors (Hyper-V, ESXi, VirtualBox etc.).

 I have chosen to use 3 Ubuntu servers on my VMware vSphere Cluster of 2 ESXi Hosts.
 The hosts and VMs are on the same network as the lan to make it easier to manage them.